thienguen/my-utility/README.md

 ## renameFiles
 > **Brief:** Tbh, this things can be so powerful for me as a lazy weeb, I can rename all my anime files with this script, and I can also use this to rename all my homework files, so I don't have to do it manually.

+## createTxtFile
+> **Brief:** The script then gets the current working directory using os.getcwd() and calls the create_in_txt_files function on it.
+This will cause the function to be called on the current working directory and all of its subdirectories, creating an "in.txt" file in each subdirectory.